A Guide To Huelva In Spain

 Due to the dogged British commercial mentality and work ethic, the mine was fully exploited until it became one of the most important sources of Copper and Sulfur in the world.

 The colonials even built a small village called Bella Vista for the employees of the mines which is identical to any perfect little country retreat in Britain with neat lawns gardens, tennis lawns and a social club, it even has its own and Presbyterian Church.

-Huelva City – the capital of the region is quite an industrial area and at first glance the city may not be that inspiring enough to visit.
-It is however home to a number of gems such as the Barrio Obrero ( the workers neighbourhood ), the Tinto and Tharses wharfes.
+Huelva City – the capital of the region is quite an industrial area and at first glance, the city may not be that inspiring enough to visit.
+It is however home to a number of gems such as the Barrio Obrero ( the worker's neighbourhood ), the Tinto and Tharses wharves.

-In the city centre you will also find historic churches including the main Huelva Cathedral and provincial museums which house thousands of Archaeological artifacts.
+In the city center, you will also find historic churches including the main Huelva Cathedral and provincial museums which house thousands of Archaeological artefacts.

 The province is also famous for its historic connection to Christopher Columbus, on the 3rd August 1492 the caravels set sale from the old port of Palos de la Frontera making the city famous for playing its part in the discovery of America.
 Palos houses an open dock with replicas of Columbus’s ships.